 The Lighthouse Cohort

 North Park University created the Lighthouse Cohort Program to offer academic and financial support for urban, first-generation college students who have demonstrated academic success.
-Many students in Lighthouse Cohorts have participated in college readiness programs during high school, though that is not a requirement.

-Each year, 8 first-year students are invited to join a new cohort.
+Each year, a group first-year students are invited to join a new cohort.
 Beginning with your early arrival on campus for the fall semester, Lighthouse Scholars take part in academic, social, service, and career-planning events alongside peer mentors, faculty, and staff.
-These activities are designed with one thing in mind: student success.
+These programs are designed with one thing in mind: student success.
 By living on campus, studying, serving, and learning together, you’ll be part of a close-knit community and support one another through the first transitional year between high school and college—and then on until graduation.

 Commitment and Community